junxit/us-congress-bills-110/bill.md

 ## § 27.
 5-year extension of program

 Section 1319 of the National Flood Insurance Act of 1968 (42 U.S.C.
 4026) is amended by striking “September 30, 2008” and inserting “September 30, 2013”.

+## § 28.
+Report on inclusion of building codes in floodplain management criteria

+Not later than the expiration of the 6-month period beginning on the date of the enactment of this Act, the Director of the Federal Emergency Management Agency shall conduct a study and submit a report to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing and Urban Affairs of the Senate regarding the impact, effectiveness, and feasibility of amending section 1361 of the National Flood Insurance Act of 1968 (42 U.S.C.
+4102) to include widely used and nationally recognized building codes as part of the floodplain management criteria developed under such section, and shall determine—

+- **(1)** the regulatory, financial, and economic impacts of such a building code requirement on homeowners, States and local communities, local land use policies, and the Federal Emergency Management Agency;
+- **(2)** the resources required of State and local communities to administer and enforce such a building code requirement;
+- **(3)** the effectiveness of such a building code requirement in reducing flood-related damage to buildings and contents;
+- **(4)** the impact of such a building code requirement on the actuarial soundness of the National Flood Insurance Program;
+- **(5)** the effectiveness of nationally recognized codes in allowing innovative materials and systems for flood-resistant construction; and
+- **(6)** the feasibility and effectiveness of providing an incentive in lower premium rates for flood insurance coverage under such Act for structures meeting whichever of such widely used and nationally recognized building code or any applicable local building code provides greater protection from flood damage.

+## § 29.
+Study of economic effects of charging actuarially-based premium rates for pre-firm structures

+- **(a)** *Study* The Director of the Federal Emergency Management Agency (in this section referred to as the “Director”) shall conduct a study of the economic effects that would result from increasing premium rates for flood insurance coverage made available under the national flood insurance program for non-primary residences and non-residential pre-FIRM structures (as such term is defined in section 578(b) of the National Flood Insurance Reform Act of 1994 (42 U.S.C.
+4014 note) to the full actuarial risk based premium rate determined under section 1307(a)(1) of the National Flood Insurance Act of 1968 for the area in which the property is located.
+In conducting the study, the Director shall—
+  - **(1)** determine each area that would be subject to such increased premium rates; and
+  - **(2)** for each such area, determine—
+    - **(A)** the amount by which premium rates would be increased;
+    - **(B)** the number and types of properties affected and the number and types of properties covered by flood insurance under this title likely to cancel such insurance if the rate increases were made;
+    - **(C)** the effects that the increased premium rates would have on land values and property taxes; and
+    - **(D)** any other effects that the increased premium rates would have on the economy, homeowners, and renters of non-primary residences.
+- **(b)** *Report* The Director shall submit a report to the Congress describing and explaining the findings of the study conducted under this section.
+The report shall be submitted not later than 12 months after the date of the enactment of this Act.